In the early days

 The creation of an independent organisation also provided an opportunity to develop a common understanding of the best practices for setting sustainability standards.
 This resulted in the first of ISEAL’s Codes of Good Practice, the Standard-Setting Code, which was launched in 2004.

 In 2010, we launched the ISEAL Impacts Code, which provides a process for how standard systems can effectively measure and evidence their contribution to social and environmental impacts on the ground.
-Our third code, the ISEAL Assurance code, is currently in development.
-This code aims to provide guidance on how to ensure that certification to standards is both rigorous but also accessible and affordable to small scale enterprises.
+Our third code, the ISEAL Assurance Code, was launched at the end of 2012.
+This code provides guidance on how to ensure that certification to standards is both rigorous but also accessible and affordable to small scale enterprises.